 Relationship with the Nez Perce Tribe

-Since then, Festival Dance has contributed to work with the Nez Perce Tibe on a program entitled, "Building Cultural Bridges".
-In cooperation with the Tribe we have sponsored performances by touring artists for Lapwai schools including American Indian Dance Theatre, Kusum Ensemble, Manding Jata, Rainbow Dance Theatre, Soul Street Dance and Cleo Parker Robinson Dance Theatre.
+Since then, Festival Dance has contributed to work with the Nez Perce Tribe on a program entitled, "Building Cultural Bridges".
+In cooperation with the Tribe, we have sponsored performances by touring artists for Lapwai schools including American Indian Dance Theatre, Kusum Ensemble, Manding Jata, Rainbow Dance Theatre, Soul Street Dance, and Cleo Parker Robinson Dance Theatre.
 We have also arranged to have programs by the Nez Perce Youth Dancers from Lapwai with the Palouse Drum, (UI and WSU students), for Moscow schools in 2010 and 2011.
 With the assistance of grants from the Nez Perce Tribe Education Fund, we provide an ongoing dance instruction program for Lapwai youth.
-We work with Jenny Williams, advisor of the Nez Perce Culture Club and Terri Wagner, principal of Lapwai Elementary School.
+We work with Jenny Williams, advisor of the Nez Perce Culture Club, and Terri Wagner, principal of Lapwai Elementary School.
 Gerald Henry and Terry Whipple of Lapwai are on the Festival Dance Board of Directors.

 As described above, Festival Dance is a leading provider of cultural diversity programs for the University and region.
 We have brought artists to our area representing 15 different cultures and ethnicities, providing public performances, outreach programs, master classes, and meet the artist programs.
 UI faculty and area teachers have written commending us for making these programs available, and for increasing knowledge about, and respect for, diverse cultures.